magento/devdocs/src/guides/v2.3/javascript-dev-guide/widgets/widget_prompt.md

 ## Keyboard navigation {#prompt_key_navigation}

--  the ESC key: cancel the input and close the current prompt window (the same behavior as for the 'Cancel' button)
+-  ESC key: cancel the input and close the current prompt window (the same behavior as for the 'Cancel' button)
--  the ENTER key: confirm the input and close the current prompt window (the same behavior as for the 'OK' button)
+-  ENTER key: confirm the input and close the current prompt window (the same behavior as for the 'OK' button)
--  the TAB key: set focus to the next focusable element (looped inside the prompt window)
+-  TAB key: set focus to the next focusable element (looped inside the prompt window)
--  the SHIFT+TAB keys combination: set focus to the previous focusable element (looped inside the prompt window)
+-  SHIFT+TAB keys combination: set focus to the previous focusable element (looped inside the prompt window)

 ## Code Sample